 A skin cancer diagnosis is serious, and you need a doctor who is skilled and experienced with Mohs surgery to treat it.
-Mohs, an advanced tumor removal procedure, is the latest technique available to remove skin cancer tumors with a high cure rate and without disfiguring scars.
+Mohs surgery, an advanced tumor removal procedure, is the latest technique available to remove skin cancer tumors with a high cure rate and without disfiguring scars.
 We treat skin cancer with Mohs Surgery at Johns Creek Dermatology.

 Mohs surgery allows Shereen Timani, M.D., at Johns Creek Dermatology in Johns Creek, GA, to detect the exact line and size of the tumor and leads to complete tumor removal.
 In the past, the surgery has left cancerous cell behind because typically less than 1% of the tissue removed was analyzed.
-Leaving cells behind can lower the rates of survival and lead to a recurrence of the cancer.
+Leaving cells behind can lower the rates of survival and lead to a recurrence of cancer.
 The older surgical method was more guesswork.
 Because of the way the tissue is examined as Mohs surgery is taking place, there is little chance of missing cancer cells.

-Mohs surgery is a real advancement because it provides a higher cure rate and allows the surgeon to preserve skin which is not cancerous.
+Mohs Surgery at Johns Creek Dermatology is a real advancement because it provides a higher cure rate and allows the surgeon to preserve skin which is not cancerous.
 Mohs, state of the art surgery, is different because the tissue is examined while the patient is in the office on the day of surgery.
 The pathology procedure allows 100% of the tissue border to be examined.
 Frozen tissue sections are submitted and checked before the patient is released.
 Traditional surgical pathology could take up to 24 hours for tissue analysis.

 Examining tissue during the surgery has two major benefits.
 It allows Dr. Timani, to see if any cancer cells have been left behind, and to pinpoint the specific location of any remaining portions of the cancerous tumor.
 The goal is to eliminate the guesswork in estimating the size and location of the growth.